 Account Portfolio Analysis (Supplier Perspective)

-Most category managers will be familiar with supplier preferencing analysis (Figure 2), which plots account attractiveness (to the supplier) against relative value (e.g. percentage of supplier’s gross margin or revenue).
+Most category managers will be familiar with Steele & Court’s (1996) Supplier Preferencing analysis (Figure 2) derived from earlier concepts in Key Account Management.
+This plots account attractiveness (to the supplier) against relative value (e.g. percentage of supplier’s gross margin or revenue).

 This is a relatively simple analysis which takes no account of the dynamics of the supplier’s circumstances.
 Although satisfactory for tactical procurement, supplier preferencing is not a suitable tool for strategic category management.
 A fundamental weakness is that it offers no insight, and no response, to the future development or unsustainability of relative value.
 For example, might the present offering be under competitive threat?
 From the buyer’s perspective it would be undesirable to enter into a strategic relationship with a supplier whose capability is about to be overtaken by competitors.